efuraimuJS/efuraimuJS/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Currently pursuing a Cloud Developer Nanodegree at Udacity
 - 💼 &nbsp; Working as a Data Analyst at CloudFactory Kenya Limited.
-- 🌱 &nbsp; Learning more about Cloud Native Application Architecture, Systems Design and Engineering.
+- 🌱 &nbsp; Learning more about Cloud Native Computing, Systems Design and Engineering.
-- ✍️ &nbsp; Pursuing UX Design and Blog Writing as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing UX Design and Technical Writing as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>